mortie/nbon/README.md

 ## Semantics

 * The values true, false and null have the same meaning they do in JSON.
+* Numbers which represent the same "mathematical" value are semantically equivalent.
+  This means that the immediate integer '3', the float 3.0, the double 3.0 and the LEB128-encoded integer 3 are semantically equivalent.
+* Converting a float to a double preserves the semantic meaning of the document.
+  Converting a double to a float preserves the semantic meaning only if no precision is lost.
 * Floats and doubles are distinct.
 Applications are free to treat them interchangeably, but converting a float to a double does not preserve the semantic meaning of the document.
 * Arrays are ordered (i.e they're lists, not sets).